hybridbrizz/Xp-Goals/README.md

 Goals automatically show up how you schedule them and automatically hide when they aren't scheduled.

-Additional configuration can be done with custom patterns.
+Additional scheduling can be done with custom patterns.

 ## Custom Patterns